 It is faculty policy that mandatory academic requirements should not be scheduled on days when a religious observance may cause substantial numbers of students to be absent from university functions.

 A student’s claim of religious conflict should be accepted at face value.
-A great variety of valid claims exist for religious groups, and there is no practical, dignified, and legal means to assess the validity of individual claims.
+A great variety of valid claims exist for religious groups, and there is no practical, dignified, or legal means to assess the validity of individual claims.
 State law mandates that any student with a conflict between an academic requirement and any religious observances must be given an alternative means of meeting the academic requirement.
 The law also stipulates that students be given means by which they can conveniently and confidently notify an instructor of the conflict.

 Find more information about the university’s policy on religious observances on the Office of the Secretary of the Faculty Academic Calendar.